GW-HIVE/biomuta-old/docs/source/tcga_download.rst

 Download clinical information for all patients included in the mutation file download.

+The downloaded file will contain both sample ID and patient ID, that can be mapped together in the final mutation file to calculate patient frequency for mutations from TCGA.

 **get_field_names_clinical_info.R**

 Download a list of all field names for the corresponding clinical data, many fields are excluded in the clinical information downloader script.